matflores/goban-slack/README.md

 * URL: should point to the `/boards` endpoint on the URL of your deployed Heroku app.
 * Method: leave it as "POST".

+Copy the `Token` value and use it as the value of the `SLACK_TOKEN` variable on your Heroku app's environment.

 3. Finally, add the Incoming WebHooks integration on your Slack team.
 This is needed so that GobanSlack can post messages to your Slack team's channels.

 Copy the `WebHook URL` value and use it as the value of the `SLACK_URL` variable on your Heroku app's environment.